Skip to content

 Important: Additional Restrictions May Apply in Watford

-Watford has conservation areas.
+Watford has 10 conservation areas.
+These include Civic Core, Estcourt, Grove Mill, High Street and King Street, Macdonnell Gardens, Nascot.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Check with Watford planning department before starting work to confirm whether your property is affected by any special designations.

-Permitted Development Rules for a Oil Tank Installation
+Permitted Development Rules for an Oil Tank Installation

 Generally permitted under Part 1, Class E of the GPDO (as an outbuilding).
 Oil tanks up to 3,500 litres are PD provided they are not between the dwelling and a highway, comply with outbuilding height limits, and do not cover more than half the curtilage.